sulu/sulu-docs/reference/content-types/block.rst

       - Description
     * - add_button_text
       -
-      - Allows to adjust the text of the add buttton that is displayed in the administration interface.
+      - Allows to adjust the text of the add button that is displayed in the administration interface.

 Example
 -------